About Baylor Health Care System

 And for the past three years, the Baylor Heart and Vascular Hospital in Dallas has been recognized for achieving the lowest readmission rate in the country for heart failure patients according to the Centers for Medicare & Medicaid Services.

 Meeting the needs of the growing number of communities.

-In the spring of 2012, the new 95-bed Baylor Medical Center at McKinney opened its doors in one of the region’s fastest-growing communities.
+In 2012, the new 95-bed Baylor Medical Center at McKinney opened its doors in one of the region’s fastest-growing communities.
 And currently, more than $250-million dollars of additional growth projects are planned throughout the system.

 Developing programs that are models for other hospitals across the country to follow.

 In 2010, the Baylor Diabetes Health and Wellness Institute opened in one of the most underserved areas of Dallas.
 The unique, $15-million project was brought to life through a public/private partnership between Baylor and the City of Dallas in a ZIP code where residents are three-times more likely to die from diabetes compared to those living in Dallas as a whole.